 About

-Piano and music production are woven into all live and asynchronous services, supporting vocal technique, songwriting, self-accompaniment, and demo creation.
-In singing services, piano helps students strengthen pitch accuracy, breath coordination, and musical expression, while digital tools like MIDI keyboards and BandLab invite exploration of phrasing, tone, and emotional delivery through guided recording projects.
+Piano and music production are woven into all live and asynchronous services in developmentally appropriate ways, supporting vocal technique, songwriting, self-accompaniment, and demo creation.
+In singing services, piano helps students strengthen pitch accuracy, breath coordination, and musical expression, while digital tools like MIDI keyboards, BandLab, and Ableton Live invite exploration of phrasing, tone, and emotional delivery through guided recording projects.
+These tools invite students to experiment with sounds that expand their songs—layering harmonies with effects, blending acoustic instruments with synths, or weaving subtle beats beneath folk, rock, or country ballads.
 In songwriting services, these tools are used to craft melodies, develop harmonic structure, arrange songs, and shape expressive demos.

 Students must be able to vocalize to participate in singing services, even if their vocalizations do not form complete words.
-This includes students who use Augmentative and Alternative Communication (AAC) alongside their voice, as well as Deaf and hard-of-hearing students who engage with phrasing, breath, and resonance in ways that honor their sensory and expressive preferences.
+This includes students who use augmentative and alternative communication (AAC) alongside their voice, as well as Deaf and hard-of-hearing students who engage with phrasing, breath, and resonance in ways that honor their sensory and expressive preferences.
 Songwriting services remain open to both speaking and nonspeaking students, including those who are Deaf or hard-of-hearing.
 Full participation is supported through visual composition, lyric writing, instrumental arrangement, and creative direction.
 No matter how students communicate—through speech or AAC—we celebrate their artistry and ensure they have a place to create, grow, and share their stories.
-New families are encouraged to begin with a trial lesson or trial workshop, which are available for purchase and designed to help determine the best learning path for each student.

-All students, parents, and guardians—including those in our free tier, asynchronous programs, or live instruction—are invited to join Marcelland, our private online support group.
+All students, parents, and guardians—including those in our free tier—are invited to join The Lyric Isles, our private online community.
 This virtual space fosters connection, encouragement, and creative exchange for students and families alike.
-Students may share their progress in multiple ways: private lesson students are eligible for live-streamed shows; workshop students complete asynchronous performances; and masterclass students receive written or video feedback as part of their class, with the option to purchase reduced-price add-on feedback on a first-come, first-served basis.
+Students ages 9 to 18 may share their progress through online shows.
 Whether discovering their voice or shaping original songs, every student is guided with care in a space built to inspire creativity, self-expression, and storytelling.

 Meet Our Instructor